-A Stone Heart: Chapter Nine (the penultimate episode)
+A Stone Heart: Chapter Ten (the penultimate episode)

 So Dex knows what Huey is, but where’d he come from?
 And why can’t those who created him do anything to Huey?